exasol/websocket-api/README.md

 we will of course help you by any means.

 ## Changes
+* Autocommit was enabled by default for sessions in Exasol 7.1+.
 * [WebSocket API v3](docs/WebsocketAPIV3.md) support has been added in Exasol 7.1.
 * [WebSocket API v2](docs/WebsocketAPIV2.md) support has been added in Exasol 7.0.